dhis2/dhis2-releases/roadmap/tracker.md

 -   Program Rules:

     -   [x] Maintenance improvements for program rules
-    -   Triggering of data to be saved from one stage to another
+    -   [ ] Triggering of data to be saved from one stage to another
     -   [x] Support Android team and backend for matching functionality
     -   [x] Add support for GS1 Data Matrix
         -   GS1 Data Matrix is used for pharmaceutical and health commodity bar coding, and will support supply chain use cases

 -   Working lists:

-    -   UI for configuring and saving working lists
+    -   [X] UI for configuring and saving working lists
-    -   Design: Data elements in working lists
+    -   [ ] Design: Data elements in working lists
-    -   Design: Editable data elements from single stages
+    -   [ ] Design: Editable data elements from single stages
         -   These two design issues will be used to create line-listing data entry for groups of TEIs

 -   Deduplication:

-    -   UI support for detecting and merging duplicates - simple/automatic cases
+    -   [ ] UI support for detecting and merging duplicates - simple/automatic cases
         -   Making use of the deduplication capabilities added to the back end in 2.37

 -   Extensibility

 -   Plugin framework

-    -   [x] Enabling the easier introduction of external applicaation and widgets
+    -   [ ] Enabling the easier introduction of external applications and widgets

 -   Capture app with full tracker functionality